jmazzuca92/unit-1-homework/README.md

 * Cloud computing
 * Enterprise resource planning (ERP) software

 Cohesively, these technologies are used to market and acquire new customers and to cross-sell solutions.
 Most importantly, the technologies are deployed to create analytical models for a quick, easy, and efficient credit adjudication and underwriting processes<sup>12</sup>.
-Once an application is submitted throughout easyfinancial's omni-channel business model, the consumer receives a decision within 30 minutes<sup>7</sup>.
+Once an application is submitted through any of easyfinancial's omni-channel platforms, the consumer receives a decision within 30 minutes<sup>7</sup>.

 # **Landscape**